minhnguyen-ai/flowinquiry-server/README.md

 ➡️ For **testing purposes**, it is safe to select **`n`** (no SSL) and run FlowInquiry over plain HTTP within your local network.
 ➡️ For **production deployments**, it is strongly recommended to select **`y`** and configure SSL for secure access.

-## Deploy FlowInquiry
-To ensure a smooth deployment process, we provide detailed guidelines for deploying FlowInquiry in various environments.
-These instructions cover setup steps, configuration details, and best practices for deploying the service effectively.
-You can find the deployment documentation [here](https://docs.flowinquiry.io/developer_guides/deployment/docker)

 ## License
 This project is licensed under the [AGPLv3](LICENSE) License.